The Sons of Sam: A Descent Into Darkness

 The Sons of Sam: A Descent Into Darkness is a 2021 docuseries that premiered on Netflix on May 5, 2021.
-The show profiles Maury Terry, a journalist who spent 40 years trying to prove that the notorious serial killer David Berkowitz didn't act alone.
+The show profiles Maury Terry, a journalist who spent 40 years trying to prove that the notorious serial killer David Berkowitz did not act alone.
 The series is directed by Joshua Zeman and features Paul Giamatti as the voice of Maury Terry.

 Plot

-Maury Terry, an investigative journalist, made it his life’s work to prove that Berkowitz, better known as “The Son of Sam,” was not alone on his killing spree.
+Maury Terry, an investigative journalist, made it his life's work to prove that Berkowitz, better known as "The Son of Sam," was not alone on his killing spree.
 Berkowitz is now serving a 300-year prison sentence for the shooting of 13 people and killing six between July 1976 and July 1977.
-He was the only one who was ever charged for these crimes, but Terry insisted that Berkowitz was acting on behalf of a satanic cult known as “The Children,” which allegedly was connected to Charles Manson.
+He was the only one who was ever charged for these crimes, but Terry insisted that Berkowitz was acting on behalf of a satanic cult known as "The Children," which allegedly was connected to Charles Manson.

-There were many guesses and theories for Terry’s suspicions, which he detailed in his 1987 book The Ultimate Evil.
+There were many guesses and theories for Terry's suspicions, which he detailed in his 1987 book The Ultimate Evil.
 The police sketches of the murderer based on eyewitness accounts did not resemble Berkowitz, and Berkowitz even alleged that he did not commit all of the Son of Sam murders himself and, as recently as 2020, that he was a member of a cult.
 Zeman recalls NYPD detectives saying off the record that they believed "Berkowitz did not act alone."

-Zeman calls Terry “the last victim” of the murders because of the obsession with the case that consumed his life.
-He first met Terry during the making of his 2009 documentary Cropsey, and they discussed the case and Terry's convictions at length before Terry’s death in 2015.
+Zeman calls Terry "the last victim" of the murders because of the obsession with the case that consumed his life.
+He first met Terry during the making of his 2009 documentary Cropsey, and they discussed the case and Terry's convictions at length before Terry's death in 2015.
 The evidence that Terry left Zeman inspired the docuseries, as he explains in the first episode.